sofa-framework/doc/35_Plugins/50_Usual_plugins/55_Sensable.md

 the objects in your scene.
 For example, the box in SimpleBox.scn is 10x10x10, while the box in SimpleBoxLarge.scn is scaled to be 10 times bigger than that.
-At larger and smaller scales, a number of your attribuets will need to become larger and smaller as well.
+At larger and smaller scales, a number of your attributes will need to become larger and smaller as well.
 The attributes that are sensitive to scale are:

 -   MinProximityIntersection: alarmDistance